 - You are responsible for arranging to have an approved exam proctor available at the location of your choice to administer the exam.
-(See proctor guidelines below.)
 You must fill out and have your proctor sign the Proctor Form and Agreement.
-(All documents are found in the Resources area of the course site.)
+(All documents including the proctor form can be found on the SME Outcomes Assessment page.)
 The form must be returned to the SME three weeks ahead of your planned exam date.
 This means you should submit it by the end of Week 4.

 - You are also responsible for submitting the EET Exam Order by the end of Week 4 of the course.